 Inferior extensor retinaculum

-The inferior extensor retinaculum is located in the foot and is a band located in front of the ankle joint that is Y-shaped.
-The stem of the Y-shaped band is attached in a lateral direction to the calcaneus' upper surface.
-The calcaneus is the medical term for the heel bone.
-This band is also located in front of the interosseous talocalcanean ligament, which is what forms the union bond between all of the bones.
-It is considered a double layer due to one lamina passing behind and the other passing in front of the tendons of the Extensor digitorum longus and the Peroneus tertius.
-The Extensor digitorum longus muscle is located on the lateral portion of the front part of the leg.
-The Peroneus tertius muscle is also located in the lower limb.
-The two layers of the inferior extensor retinaculum come together to form a compartment that encloses the tendons.
-From the middle of the sheath, the Y's two limbs split -- one going upwards and the other towards the middle -- so that they both pass over the Extensor hallucis longus and attach to the tibial malleolus.
+The inferior extensor retinaculum is considered a double layer due to one lamina (thin sheet) passing behind and the other passing in front of the tendons of the extensor digitorum longus and the peroneus tertius.
+The extensor digitorum longus muscle is located on the lateral (side) portion of the front part of the leg.
+The peroneus tertius muscle is also located in the lower limb.
+The two layers of the inferior extensor retinaculum come together to form a compartment that encloses these tendons.

 Near the band’s middle, the Y's two limbs split — one going upward, toward the ankle, and the other toward the middle of the foot — and both pass over the tendon of the extensor hallucis longus.
 The upper portion attaches to the tibial malleolus (the inner-bottom of the shinbone) and the other attaches to the plantar aponeurosis, a thick band of tissue in the arch of the foot.